 Do you spend your days dreaming of date nights past?
-Are little love notes and other small acts of devotion a distant memory?
+Our little love notes and other small acts of devotion a distant memory?
 If so, these little things (or lack thereof) could be causing some big problems in your relationship.
-Dr. John Gottman, one of the founders of the Gottman Institute, says that “small things often did” is the mantra that happy couples live by.
+Dr. John Gottman, one of the Gottman Institute's founders, says that “small things often did” is the mantra that happy couples live by.
 When you or your partner frequently forgo this emotional foreplay, you run the risk of your relationship drying out.

 Criticism And Communication Crises Dominate The Conversation